 To apply online for this vacancy, please click on the 'Apply' button below.
 This will route you to the University's Web Recruitment System, where you will need to register an account (if you have not already) and log in before completing the online application form.

-If you have any questions about this vacancy or the application process, please contact Rebecca Heatherley (firstname.lastname@example.org)
+If you have any queries regarding the application process please contact Rebecca Heatherley on email@example.com

 Please quote reference PU15024 on your application and in any correspondence about this vacancy.

 The University values diversity and is committed to equality of opportunity.

 The University has a responsibility to ensure that all employees are eligible to live and work in the UK.